Tappestry Web Bookmarklet Released, Update Now Available from the Apple App Store

 Scott McCormick to Deliver Free Webcast to HR.com Members

-It’s only a matter of time before your company adopts mobile learning, if it hasn’t already.
+It’s only a matter of time before your company adopts mobile learning if it hasn’t already.
 Scott McCormick, one of Float’s founding members, will deliver mLearning Straight Talk directly to you in a webcast for HR.com on Wednesday, Sept.
 19.

-Drawing on first-hand experience and real-world examples, the presentation will cover important topics such as winning over stakeholders, mLearning process, building prototypes, mLearning vs. eLearning, security, MDM and MAM, and how to build a mobile learning team.
-Attendees will be able to assess their own readiness to implement mLearning and grow in their own mobile learning knowledge.
+Drawing on the first-hand experience and real-world examples, the presentation will cover essential topics such as winning over stakeholders, mLearning process, building prototypes, mLearning vs. eLearning, security, MDM and MAM, and how to build a mobile learning team.
+Attendees will be able to assess their readiness to implement mLearning and grow in their mobile learning knowledge.
 The information can be applicable to a learning professional that is just starting out or someone who is already utilizing mobile learning and wants to continue to become more “mobile smart.”